Joe Turco

-Joseph Bandiera was an Italian professional wrestler wrestled as Joe Turco who worked in the World Wide Wrestling Federation in the 1970s.
+Joseph Bandiera was an Italian professional wrestler, best known for his appearances with the World Wide Wrestling Federation in the 1970s as Joe Turco.

-Career
+Professional wrestling career

-Turco made his professional wrestling debut in 1956 in Southern California as The Great Matador.
+Bandiera made his professional wrestling debut in 1956 in Southern California as "The Great Matador".
 In 1960, he journeyed to Arizona, New Mexico, and Texas.
 Throughout the decade, he worked in Tennessee, Minnesota, Alabama, the Mid-Atlantic, and Georgia.

-In 1970, he made his debut for the World Wide Wrestling Federation as Joe Turco nicknamed The Continental Nobleman.
+In 1970, Bandiera made his debut for the World Wide Wrestling Federation as "Joe Turco", nicknamed "the Continental Nobleman".
 In 1971, he left the WWWF and worked in Japan for Japan Wrestling Association.
 Also in 1971-1972 he worked for American Wrestling Association and returned to Georgia and the Mid-Atlantic.

-In 1972, he returned to the WWWF.
+In 1972, Bandiera returned to the WWWF.
 Also, during the decade, he worked for International Wrestling Association in Cleveland and the Central States.
 In 1977, he returned to Japan, this time working for International Wrestling Enterprise.

-In 1978, he wrestled his last matches for WWWF.
+In 1978, Bandiera wrestled his last matches for WWWF.
 He retired later that year.